netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 What we liked:

 1. Instana and Netdata were the only solutions that detected short gaps in the VMs execution.
-So, we paused the VMs for 30 seconds.
+So, we paused the VMs for a few seconds.
 All the other monitoring solutions did not detect anything.
-Nothing happened as far as they are concerned.
 But for Instana and Netdata this was a major event and all the charts had gaps in them for the time the VMs were paused.

 What we didn't like: